PERSONAL PROTECTIVE GEAR

 - Upper body clothing should be brightly-colored.
 Some riders wear lightweight reflective orange or yellow vests over their jackets.

 - Retro-reflective material used on your clothes, helmet, and motorcycle will help make you visible to other motorists, especially at night.

-- Ventilated Jackets – Look for a ventilated jacket with protective features — i.e., jackets that are equipped with open weave fibers, and quick dry fabrics, and strategically placed protective materials add safety without sacrificing maximum airflow.
+- Wear a ventilated jacket with protective features, such as one equipped with open-weave fibers or quick dry fabrics and strategically-placed protective materials to add safety without sacrificing maximum airflow.

-- Mesh Pants – Good summer riding pants use air mesh panels to allow for maximum air ventilation, and some provide rider protective padding as well.
+- Good summer riding pants with air mesh panels to allow for maximum air ventilation, and some provide rider protective padding as well.